Supreme Master Television: History

 Initially, its coverage area was limited to Europe, on the Hotbird satellite, uplinked by Deutsche Telekom subsidiary T-Systems.
 Starting November 16, 2007, it expanded its reach to ten further satellites, achieving worldwide coverage.
 RRsat was responsible for the uplink in six of these satellites.
 The channel was approved for carriage on cable operators in Taiwan on March 6, 2008.
-At the time, its operating capital was of US$650,000.
+At the time, its operating capital was US$650,000.
 In late October 2008, the channel started broadcasting on Dutch cable operator REKAM.

 British scriptwriter Robert Popper reviewed Supreme Master Television (which at the time was available on Sky) in a 2010 column for The Guardian, exploring the bizarre nature of the channel.
 Noteworthy News was seen as "the oddest of the odd", being presented by "semi-humanoid" anchormen.
 It was also the only news program to feature a joke of the day section, with the joke being delivered in one language.

 Supreme Master Television suspended its operations on January 2, 2012.
-The channel remained blank on satellite for a while longer showing a blank screen.
-One year after the dissolution of the original Supreme Master Television channel, the British holding company to carry the signal to the UK and Ireland, registered in 2007 by Vietnamese officials, was dissolved.
+The channel remained on satellite for a while longer, showing a blank screen.
+One year after the dissolution of the original Supreme Master Television channel, the British holding company that carried the signal to the UK and Ireland, registered in 2007 by Vietnamese officials, was dissolved.

-In 2019, its offer in Mongolia was influencing many Buddhists ideas on meditation and enlightenment, even though they are not sure of the authenticity of her claims.
+In 2019, its offer in Mongolia was influencing many Buddhists' ideas on meditation and enlightenment, even though they are not sure of the authenticity of her claims.

+On November 11, 2024, Supreme Master TV introduced "Supreme Master TV Max", which displays a very large number of screens of Supreme Master TV.
+Supreme Master Ching Hai's disciples strongly believe that more screens can bring positive effects, such as miracles, world peace, and blessings.

 Supreme Master TV now streams live on the web, YouTube, and across several other platforms, including in 2025 on shortwave via US radio station WRMI and others.
+On YouTube, Supreme Master TV also broadcasts 24/7 "SMTV Triple Compound Interest" (since December 3, 2024), "The Most Powerful Daily Prayer" (since January 27, 2025), and "Between Master and Disciples" (since January 31, 2025).

 The channel is also carried on many Loving Hut vegan restaurants financed primarily by initiates/followers of Ching Hai, which is reportedly carried in all of its restaurants.